codeninja55/csit12-assignment01/README.md

 1. The purchase details are a flexible number of categories.
 For example cat-A, cat-B, cat-C, cat-D, cat-E, cat-F ...
 Do not use these names, think of a shop, and create your own meaningful category names.
 The purchase details that need to be stored are: for each category the purchase amount.
 You will also need to store the category names somewhere.
 2. The user can enter via the console an arbitrary number of thresholds (instead of the three required in standard deliverable number 4), then these thresholds will be used when reporting the number of customers in each of these point 'bands'.
 3. Reorganise your code so that there is an additional Shop class.
 The shop class has two attributes: (i) a list of cards and (ii) a list of purchases.
 The makePurchase method should be moved into the Shop class.
 New purchase obejcts should only be created in the Shop class.
-Youâ€™ll need to create a shop in your main method.
+You’ll need to create a shop in your main method.
 Testing should then be done via various Shop class methods.

 ###Marking (CSIT121 students)